Lost in Food

 Instructions

 • Now add the white wine to the pan.
-Increase the heat and reduce the wine by two-thirds.
+Increase the heat and reduce the wine by two-thirds this will take around 5 minutes.
+After 2 minutes add the garden peas.

-• Add the smoked salmon to the pan and stir through the sauce.
+• Add the smoked salmon to the pan and gently stir through the sauce for a minute.

 • If the sauce is too thick add a little of the pasta cooking liquid.
-Season with salt and pepper and serve immediately.
+The starchy pasta water emulsifies the sauce and helps it adhere to the pasta.

 Notes